Generic Name: ponatinib (poe-NA-ti-nib)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions while using ponatinib

 It is very important that your doctor check your progress at regular visits to make sure that ponatinib is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using ponatinib while you are pregnant can harm your unborn baby.
-Use a highly effective form of birth control to keep from getting pregnant.
+Use a highly effective form of birth control to keep from getting pregnant during treatment and for 3 weeks after your last dose of ponatinib.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you have stomach pain, pale stools or dark urine, a loss of appetite, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Ponatinib may cause fluid retention and heart failure.
 Check with your doctor if you are rapidly gaining weight, have chest pain or discomfort, extreme tiredness or weakness, trouble breathing, or swelling of the hands, wrist, ankles, or feet.
 These may be symptoms of heart problems or too much water in your body.

 Pancreatitis may occur with ponatinib.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

 Check with your doctor immediately if you have vision changes, such as blurred vision, difficulty reading, or eye pain, dryness, irritation, or swelling, during treatment.
 Your doctor may want you to have your eyes checked by an eye doctor.